GANitak/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 Content warnings feature heavily in [our Accessible Posting doc](../accessible-posts/), especially in the [Interpretive Accessibility sections](../accessible-posts/#interpretive).

-## How to structure a good content warning
+## How to structure a good content warning?

-The goal of a content warning is to communicate what another person needs to know, so they can determine if clicking through the warning is something they want to do or should be doing, especially if the content is describing a situation that may be a traumatic, lived, experience or news event.
+The goal of a content warning is to communicate what another person needs to know, so they can determine if clicking through the warning is something they want to do or should be doing, especially if the content is describing a situation that may be a traumatic, lived, or news event.
 The question you should ask yourself when you have written your content warning is:

 > If I was a user that **_did not_** want to engage with this post, would